vincenthz/hs-crypto-pubkey/README.md

     * Support fast RSA decryption and signing: using RSA key by-product when possible
     * RSA with blinder: not comprimising security for performance.
 * DSA
+* ECDSA
+    * There is no protection against timing attacks yet.
+Signing may leak the public key, verification should be fine.
+    * It's slow, not optimized yet.
 * Diffie Hellman: just primitives
 * ElGamal
     * signature/verification scheme